Pennsylvania Dutch Girl Recruited During World War II, Worked as Secretary on Manhattan Project

 Q – Why did you indicate no?
 Do you remember?

 A – Yes.
 It was not the fact that he was married.
 He was probably in his 50’s then.
 I have been asked that quite a few times.
 I just thought, “Why would I like to go out to dinner with him?”
 I was fussy about who I went out with, because during World War II, my friends and I were very cautious, and we were smart.

 Q – You were a small town girl in a big city?

 Q – Then what happened?

 A – Well he went along his way.
 I watched him out of the comer of my eye, and I saw that he kept looking at me.
 This photograph that I showed you that was published in the Lycoming College alumni magazine is the dress that I had on.
 It was the most decent dress I owned.

 Q – How would you describe the dress?

 A –Well, mother bought me the dress before I came to Washington, and I had to dress properly for special occasions.
 It was a black crepe dress with little gold things on it.
-I made my own dresses mostly like in this photo.
+I made my own clothes mostly like in this photo.